swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 1. Pass `Subprogress` as a parameter to functions that report progress.

-Inside the function, create a child `ProgressManager` instance to report progress in its own world via `manager(totalCount:)`, as follows:
+Inside the function, create a child `ProgressManager` instance to report progress in its own world via `start(totalCount:)`, as follows:

 ```swift
 func correctlyUsingSubprogress() async {